 If a minor caused an accident after consuming alcohol, then it’s possible for the victim to seek a lawsuit against the social host.
 This means that the adult who served alcohol may be held fully liable for the damages associated with the crash in court.
 To be successful in a Pennsylvania court, the victim must prove that the host “knowingly furnished” the alcohol to a person under 21.
 If the social host was unaware of the person’s age or alcohol consumption, then pursuing damages may not be possible.

 It’s critically important for social hosts to be aware of these laws and to prevent underage drinking at their parties.
 A failure to do so may result in civil lawsuits where the host is found responsible for the financial losses.

 Contact a Pittsburgh Personal Injury Lawyer to Discuss Your Social Host Liability Case in Pennsylvania

 Did you or a loved one sustain serious injuries due to a negligent social host in Pennsylvania?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
 Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
 The skilled attorneys at The Law Office of Mark A. Smith represent clients injured because of social host liability in Homestead, Pittsburgh and throughout Pennsylvania.
 Call 412-567-1313 or email us to schedule a free consultation about your case.
-We have an office conveniently located at 322 North Shore Drive, Building 1B, Suite 200, Pittsburgh, PA 15212.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.